Katherine Levingstone contributed to this article.

 (Aug.
 29, 1940 – Aug.
 4, 2014)

-While serving as the White House press secretary and assistant to President Ronald Regan, he became a symbol for gun control after being shot on March 30, 1981, during an assassination attempt on the president.
+While serving as the White House press secretary and assistant to President Ronald Reagan, he became a symbol for gun control after being shot on March 30, 1981, during an assassination attempt on the president.
 The incident left Brady wheelchair bound.
 In 1993, President Clinton signed the Brady Handgun Violence Prevention Act, often referred to as the Brady Law.

 (April 7, 1928 - July 19, 2014)